KAZI-SAMIR/simple-express-login-page/README.md

 ### Description
-This is a simple express-node Login page where users can register signup & login But this is one time sign-up only reason database
+This is a simple express-node Login page where users can register signup & login But this is one time sign-up only reason database is not added.
+It stores all users data in Arry.